 3) Predictive and Preventive Insights

 Industries with zero tolerance for delays rely on edge computing machine learning to anticipate events before they disrupt operations.
-From failure prediction in manufacturing to anomaly detection in finance and healthcare, machine learning edge computing reduces risk and enhances reliability.
+From failure prediction in manufacturing to anomaly detection in finance and healthcare, edge computing for machine learning reduces risk and enhances reliability.
 Veritis designs architectures that deliver these insights consistently, even in remote or low connectivity environments.

 4) High Performance Operations at Scale